libp2p/js-libp2p/examples/pubsub/README.md

 node1 received: Bird bird bird, bird is the word!
 ```

-You can change the pubsub `emitSelf` option if you don't want that the publishing node also receives its own messages.
+You can change the pubsub `emitSelf` option if you don't want the publishing node to receive its own messages.

 ```JavaScript
 const defaults = {